 Boy, they’re really rockin’ that place. –This is what happens after you eat a Lollapalooza.

-Lollapalooza was a hugely successful touring rock festival during the 1990s, with such bands as Pearl Jam, Rage Against the Machine, Nine Inch Nails, Smashing Pumpkins, and other alt.-rock stalwarts.
+Lollapalooza was a hugely successful outdoor rock festival that toured the United States each summer from 1991 to 1997 with such bands as Pearl Jam, Rage Against the Machine, Nine Inch Nails, Smashing Pumpkins, and other alt.-rock stalwarts.
+It was revived in 2003 as an annual summer weekend event in Grant Park, Chicago, featuring alternative rock, hip-hop, and heavy metal bands, as well as dance, comedy, and performance art.
+Beginning in 2011, Lollapalooza events were also held in Chile and Brazil.
 The name for the festival comes from a nineteenth-century phrase meaning “an unusual thing,” later taken to mean “a giant lollipop.”
 According to festival organizer Perry Farrell, he decided on the name after he heard it in a Three Stooges short.
 (The chronology is a bit confused here: This episode aired in 1990 but the Lollapalooza tour didn’t begin until 1991.
 Perhaps they had heard news of the upcoming tour.)

 Looks like the land of Dairy Queen.

 A reference to an old advertising jingle for the Dairy Queen chain of restaurants: “In the land of Dairy Queen, we treat you right!”
 Commercials for the chain in the 1970s featured closeups of sundae toppings as though they were mountains.

 Styrofoam is a brand of plastic foam frequently used as a packing material and first made in 1941; it is manufactured by Dow Chemical.